equelin/vagrant-xvm/README.md

 ### Usage

 1. Download or clone this repository
-2. Extract the utility and put it in the folder (default folder name is `xvm`.
+2. Extract the utility and put it in the Vagrant folder (default folder name is `xvm`.
 Can be tweaked if needed.
-See point 3)
+See point 3).
+The folder tree should looks like this:

 ```Bash
 ├───xvm